-Since 2019-

 Activity Levels:

-he likes to wander around the facility, loves his bones
+likes to wander around the facility, loves his bones

 Training Levels: